 You might be feeling the urge to tell your donors all that you have done this year.
 You want them to know everything that your organization has accomplished so they feel compelled to give to such an amazing organization.
 And more than likely, there’s lots for you to tell!

 Stop right there.
 It’s not about you.
 This “peacock fundraising,” as my colleague Iain Bernhoft calls it, is to be avoided like the plague.
 There is no room for it in your fundraising communications in general, and especially not in your year-end solicitations.

 Think about your donor.
 Show them that they are a part of what you are doing, that they, in fact, are the hero of your story.
 Invite them to achieve something, to accomplish something, to do something—not simply to enable you to do something.
 That doesn’t inspire.
 Ask them to—well, to do whatever it is you do.
 That will inspire.

 Tip #3: Say “thank you”

 Your donors have sustained your mission through another year.
 They deserve to be thanked!
 Again: your donor is the hero of this story.
 They deserve your gratitude.
 That means thank-you notes, emails, phone calls, and more.
-This should be happening through December and preemptively.
-Here’s a great way to set yourself up for success in December—that month of months: spend October and November saying thanks and just giving updates.
-Give your donors a warm feeling about the organization right before you head into the most charitable month of the year.
+This should be happening not just in December, but preemptively, too.
+Here’s a great way to set yourself up for success in December, that month of months: spend October and November saying thanks and giving updates.
+Give your donors a warm feeling about your organization right before you head into the most charitable month of the year.

 And don’t let the turning of the calendar year keep you from thanking the donors who give on December 31st.
 A new year simply means a new opportunity to cultivate that relationship.
 Once they give the gift, the relationship is not over, and it’s not paused.